 - If no, please continue to 3 below.

-How much of the SDN’s name is matching against the name of your customer?
-Is just one of two or more names matching (e.g. just the last name)?
+How much of the SDN’s name matches the name of your customer?
+Do just one of two or more names match (e.g., just the last name)?

 - If yes, you do not have a valid match.*